 Just across the Golden Gate Strait lies Sausalito, California.
-This seaside community in San Francisco’s backyard has an abundance of shops and dining opportunities, scenic views, charming houseboat enclaves, and plenty of space for strolls along the water.
+Part of scenic Marin County, this seaside community in San Francisco’s backyard has an abundance of shops and dining opportunities, scenic views, charming houseboat enclaves, and plenty of space for strolls along the water.

 Sausalito is a laid-back town with a Mediterranean vibe.
 Whether you take the ferry across or drive the Golden Gate Bridge, a leisurely day awaits.

 Here are some fantastic things to do in Sausalito, as well as where to eat and stay.

 Note: Some information in this piece was obtained during a sponsored press trip, but all opinions are my own.

 Things To Do In Sausalito